boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 #### Server-side storage
 - [TODO #28](https://github.com/boltlabs-inc/key-mgmt-spec/issues/28).
 Include appropriate requirements for server-side secure storage and generate relevant issues in key-mgmt.
 ##### Audit Logs
-The server storage should include a per-user audit log that tracks system registration and logins, as well as key use requests.
+The server storage should include a per-user audit log that tracks system registration and logins, key use requests, and audit log requests.
+A single log entry contains the following information about each action: action, actor, date, outcome (e.g. success or failure), any related key identifier.